Kamp Krusty: Cultural references

-Reception
+Reception and legacy

 In its original broadcast, "Kamp Krusty" finished 24th in ratings for the week of September 21–27, 1992, with a Nielsen rating of 13.5, equivalent to approximately 12.6 million viewing households.
 It was the highest-rated show on the Fox network that week.

 Nathan Rabin of The A.V.
 Club gave the episode an A, ultimately saying the episode began the Simpsons fourth season in an amazing way.
 Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, had mixed views about the episode.
 They said that it is "A bit baffling to non-Americans unfamiliar with the summer camp system.
 But top grade stuff nonetheless.
 Anyone who's worked as a counsellor in such a place can testify to this episode's authenticity."
 The episode's reference to Ben-Hur was named the 31st greatest film reference in the history of the show by Total Film's Nathan Ditum.

+A direct sequel episode, "Kamp Krustier", aired as part of the series' twenty-eighth season, on March 5, 2017.
+This was the series' first direct sequel of a previous episode.
+Like "Kamp Krusty", "Kamp Krustier" was written by David M. Stern, who had not written for the show since 1999.